-Injury to a child is also unique because the offense can be charged due to the “omission of” or failure to perform certain duties.
-This is unlike most offenses which required the “commission of” certain acts in order for the offense to be charged.
-For murder to be charged as a capital offense based on a child victim, the victim would have to be under the age of 10.
-For purposes of injury to a child causing death, the child must have been under 15.
+Injury to a child is also unique because someone can be charged due to the “omission of” or failure to perform certain duties.
+This is unlike most offenses which required the “commission of” certain acts in order to be charged.
+For example, if a parent fails to protect their child from an abusive boyfriend or fails to seek medical attention for an injured child, they could face a charge of injury to a child by omission.

-The major punishment difference between capital murder and injury to a child is a person charged with capital murder faces the death penalty or life in prison with no possibility of parole.
+The other major difference between capital murder and injury to a child is the punishment.
+Injury to a child involving death is a first-degree felony punishable by up to life in prison with parole eligibility after 30 years.
+Capital murder is punishable by death penalty or life in prison with no possibility of parole.
 If the state doesn’t seek the death penalty, the defendant will receive an automatic life sentence with no possibility of parole if convicted.
-A person who receives a life sentence after being convicted of injury to a child is eligible for parole in 30 years.

-The Texas Penal Code provides that a person acts with criminal negligence if he “ought to be aware of a substantial and unjustifiable risk that the circumstances exist or the result will occur.”
-It goes on to state that the risk must be of such nature and degree that a failure to perceive it would constitute a gross deviation from the standard of care an ordinary person would have exercised under the same circumstances.
+A person acts with criminal negligence, or is criminally negligent, if he or she ought to be aware of a substantial and unjustifiable risk or possible result.
+The Texas Penal Code goes on to state that the risk must be of such nature and degree that a failure to perceive it would constitute a gross deviation from the standard of care an ordinary person would have exercised under the same circumstances.

-A person assumes care, custody, or control if—by his actions, words, or conduct—causes a reasonable person to conclude he has accepted responsibility for the protection, food, shelter, and medical care for a child, elderly, or disabled individual.
-Tex.
-Pen.
-Code §22.04(d).
+A person assumes care, custody, or control if—by his or her actions, words, or conduct—causes a reasonable person to conclude he or she has accepted responsibility for the protection, food, shelter, and medical care for a child, elderly, or disabled individual.

-Owners, operators, or employees are presumed to accept responsibility for the above for purposes of the care, custody, or control requirement.
-Tex.
-Pen.
-Code §22.04(d).
+Owners, operators, or employees of daycare facilities are presumed to accept responsibility for the care, custody, or control of a child.

 Injury to a child is a 3G offense when the offense is punishable as a felony of the first degree.
 Learn more about 3G offenses.

-It is an affirmative defense if the actor, before the offense occurs, notified the child in person and the child’s parents (or person acting as parent) in writing that the actor would no longer provide care.
-Tex.
-Pen.
-Code §22.04(i).
+There are a number of defenses for injury to a child, including affirmative defenses.
+An affirmative defense allows a defendant to avoid legal responsibility by providing an excuse or justification for an act.
+For example, it is an affirmative defense if the actor, before the offense occurs, notified the child in person and the child’s parents (or person acting as parent) in writing that the actor would no longer provide care.

 If a person is charged with an act of omission causing serious injury or bodily injury to a child, it is a defense if:

+False allegation of child abuse occur more often than you might think.
+We often see false allegations of child abuse in tumultuous family situations such as a bitter divorce or custody battle.
 Family Code Section 261.107 makes it a criminal offense to make a false report of child abuse or neglect.
-Specifically, a person can be charged with making a false report if with the intent to deceive the person made a report of child abuse that was false.
-A first offense is a State Jail Felony punishable by up to two years in State Jail and a $10,000 fine.
+Specifically, a person can be charged with making a false report if, with the intent to deceive, the person made a report of child abuse that was false.
+A first offense is a state jail felony punishable by up to two years in a state jail facility and a maximum $10,000 fine.
 A subsequent offense is a third degree felony punishable by two to ten years in prison.